I’m Not Your Little China Girl: An Open Letter to Men Who Have Hit On Me

-The image of Anna Akana sums it up.
+The screenshot of YouTuber Anna Akana sums it up perfectly.
 “Yellow fever is when the only prerequisite for me to become your potential partner is the colour of my skin.
 That’s cheap.
 That’s offensive.
 You’re an asshole.
 Go away.”

 Like the example provided in the image on the left, justifying your Asian fetish with “I just think Asian women are far more superior in looks and intelligence” is racist and sexist.
-Letting me know you find me attractive solely because you find women of other races unattractive is not a compliment; it’s a female race competition none of us signed up for.
+Telling me you find me attractive because you find women of other races unattractive is not a compliment.
+It’s a race competition none of us signed up for.

-7. Minimizing my experience because Asian people are considered the “model minority.”
+7. Minimize my experience because Asian people are considered the “model minority.”

-I once was told by a white man that as an Asian woman living in North America, I had no reason to ever complain about feeling oppressed because I had it “easier than most people”.
-As he mansplained to me so eloquently, “Everyone loves Asian women.”
+I once was told by a white man that as an Asian woman living in North America, I had no reason to ever complain about feeling oppressed because I had it “easier than most people.”
+As he oh-so eloquently explained “Everyone loves Asian women.”

-Societal oppression is not a subjective opinion based on whether you have a crush on me or not.
-Brushing off my experiences by saying, “Well, you’re a pretty Asian girl, you’ll get by just fine” is dismissive of my lived experiences.
+Societal oppression is not a subjective opinion based on whether or not you have a crush on on me.
+Brushing off my lived-experiences by saying, “Well, you’re a pretty Asian girl, you’ll get by just fine,” is dismissive and cheap.

 I have faced many obstacles in society because of my race and gender that I don’t expect you to fully understand.
-The least you can do is try.
+At the very least, you could try (or pretend).

-8. Complimenting me under the contingent of me being Asian.
+8. Compliment me under the contingency of me being Asian.

-Comments like, “You’re the prettiest Asian girl I’ve met,” or “You’re like an Asian version of *insert famous celebrity*,” or “Has anyone ever told you have big boobs for an Asian?” is insulting to my individualism.
+Comments like, “You’re the prettiest Asian girl I’ve met,” and “Has anyone ever told you have big boobs for an Asian?” is insulting to my individualism.
 These types of comments perpetuate this idea that Asian people lack desirable “mainstream” qualities.

 My point is I can possess a variety of traits that don’t conflict with my ethnicity.
 When you frame a compliment under the umbrella of me being Asian, you diminish the value and sincerity of your words.

-9. Treating me as a conquest to fulfill your own sexual bucket list.
+9. Treat me as a conquest to fulfill your own sexual bucket list.

 I once had a man ask me if I was Thai, to which I replied, “No, I’m Chinese.”
 Without missing a beat, he sighed, “Aw, that’s a shame.
 I’ve always wanted to sleep with a Thai girl.”